actionhero/actionhero/readme.markdown

 	});

 ## Tasks
 Tasks are special periodic actions the server will do at a certain interval.
 Because nodeJS has internal timers, it's simple to emulate a "cron" functionality in the server.
 Some of the example tasks which ship with actionHero cleanup expired sessions and cache entries in the DB, and also check to see if the log file has gotten to large.
+Huzzah for the event queue!

 The basic structure of a task _extends_ the task prototype like this example.